sagepublishing/sage_tools_social_science/_posts/2020-11-20-all-tools-update.md

 ## Overview

-Since the publication of our [whitepaper](https://uk.sagepub.com/en-gb/eur/technologies-for-social-science-research) in the fall of 2019, we\'92ve added almost 100 more tools to our list.
-In this post, we will be updating the key figures from the paper.
+Since the publication of our [whitepaper](https://uk.sagepub.com/en-gb/eur/technologies-for-social-science-research) in the fall of 2019, we've added more than 100 tools to our list.
+We are continuously updating the key figures from the paper, and this post will contain the most up-to-date numbers and visuals.

 ## Key takeaways